apache/hudi/docs/comparison.md

 A popular question, we get is : "How does Hoodie relate to stream processing systems?", which we will try to answer here.
 Simply put, Hoodie can integrate with batch (`copy-on-write storage`) and streaming (`merge-on-read storage`) jobs of today, to store the computed results in Hadoop.
 For Spark apps, this can happen via direct integration of Hoodie library with Spark/Spark streaming DAGs.
 In case of Non-Spark processing systems (eg: Flink, Hive), the processing can be done in the respective systems and later sent into a Hoodie table via a Kafka topic/HDFS intermediate file.
-(TODO: Need link to SQLStreamer/DeltaStreamer after reworking).
 In more conceptual level, data processing pipelines just consist of three components : `source`, `processing`, `sink`, with users ultimately running queries against the sink to use the results of the pipeline.
 Hoodie can act as either a source or sink, that stores data on HDFS.
 Applicability of Hoodie to a given stream processing pipeline ultimately boils down to suitability of Presto/SparkSQL/Hive for your queries.